ianhawe/Sparta-Project-1/README.md

 ### How to download
 1. To download a copy click on 'clone or download' and you can download it as a zip file.
-2. Once that is done,
-3. Unzip the file
+2. Unzip the file
-4. Open up the file index.html
+3. Open up the file index.html

 # Alternative
 1. If you choose to clone it go into your terminal.